It was 11pm and I had no idea that inspiration was about to hit. I went upstairs to brush my teeth just before going to sleep.

 Because forget Hollywood for a second.
-I want to help people be happy.
+My inspiration: I want to help people be happy.

 And it might not happen for a while yet that I will have the access, the connections and the sheer will of power to get in to California and make movies.

 If I don’t start now, it’ll always be in the realm of that scary goal that I have, but don’t do anything to make it happen…